franky-cast/Blackjack-Game/README.md

     - Inspect that buttons classes
     - Use if statement —> if “true” in class list countAsEleven = true
     - Return countAsEleven

+- Add button that allows user to settle and compare hand to dealers hand
+    - this button runs a function that does the following
+    - adds random cards to the dealers hand (dealerHand[])
+    - Compare sum of dealers array to sum of players array
+    - prompt user depending on their success (win or loss)

+- Add betting component to the game (double down, split, etc)
+    - A button that changes manipulates player.chips and renders it on screen
+    - A cashout button that displays when isAlive is false or hasBlackjack is true